ctrlplusb/easy-peasy/website/docs/docs/tutorials/primary-api.md

 The second argument to actions, the `payload`, will be the value that was provided to the action when it was dispatched.
-If no value was provided to the action when it was dispatched then they `payload` will be `undefined`.
+If no value was provided to the action when it was dispatched, then the `payload` will be `undefined`.

 ### Modifying the state